 Cable lengths can vary greatly — from 10 feet to 25 feet or longer.
 While a longer cable may be necessary in applications that require the operator to move around, again, try to use the shortest cable possible that will get the job done.

 Smaller filler metal wire sizes typically call for a shorter cable, since it’s more difficult to push a smaller wire over a greater length.
 As wire size increases, the cable length can also increase.

 Neck and handle options

-Deciding the best gun neck and handle choices for the application depends on several factors, including operator preference and comfort, as well as weld cell space limitations or fixtures.
+Deciding the best gun neck and handle choices for the application depends on several factors.
+These include operator preference and comfort, as well as weld cell space limitations or fixtures.
 The type of filler metal being used also plays a role.
 For example, necks with less bend reduce the chances for bird-nesting or other feeding issues with thicker wires and softer wires.

 Neck options are available with bends ranging from 30 degrees up to 80 degrees for applications where an extreme angle is needed to reach the weld joint.
 The choice of neck angle is often tied to the style of gun handle being used.

 Gun handles are available in straight or curved options, and the decision typically comes down to operator preference.
-For a straight-handled gun, a neck with a 60-degree bend is a frequent choice, whereas pairing a curved-handled gun with a 45-degree neck is a popular combination.
+For a straight-handled gun, a neck with a 60-degree bend is a frequent choice.
+Pairing a curved-handled gun with a 45-degree neck is another popular combination.